IIIF/api/source/api/annex/notes/editors.md

 ### 2.1 Proposals and Feedback

 Community members should propose and discuss features and changes via [IIIF-Discuss][iiif-discuss].
 However, there are a few other ways in which the IIIF Community can engage in the specification process.
-In particular, the IIIF holds a bi-weekly community conference call, the details and agenda for which are announced on IIIF-Discuss.
+In particular, the IIIF holds a bi-weekly [community conference call][comm-call] as well as various [Community Group and Technical Specification Group meetings][groups], the details and agenda for which are announced on IIIF-Discuss.
 Additionally, the [iiif.io issues on Github][iiif-github-issues] are open, and are especially useful for implementers who want to track the discussion around an issue of interest.
 Finally, conversations with individual editors are also possible, but are the least practical way to propose changes because the conversation will then have to be repeated to allow community input through one or more of the channels listed above.

+Within Technical Specification Groups, consensus for decision-making is sought via discussion and healthy debate.
+If disagreements arise, proponents of each approach should provide mock-ups, examples, and demonstrate practicality of implementation as well as conformance to accepted [design principles][design-principles], in order to justify their approaches.
+These suggestions will be reviewed by other group members and discussed further within the group, on the [IIIF-Discuss list][iiif-discuss], and on technically-focused community calls.

 ### 2.2 Use Cases and Support